 Confession, this was not a junk find.
 I looked for this camera and bought a great one on eBay.
-But since coming back to Japan I have seen many in the junk bins for a couple of dollars.
-I actually paid about $40 for mine, I over paid, but I am still very happy with it.
+But on returning to Japan I saw many in the junk bins for a couple of dollars.
+I actually paid about $40 for mine, I over paid, but I was still very happy with it.
 So why did I over pay?
 I really wanted a Yashica T4 or a Contax T2 basically anything with a T or 2, oh or the Olympus Mju 1 or 2 would also have been nice.
-But alas all out of my price range.
-Then I read a blog that suggested most of the Olympus Mju range were excellent.
+But alas they were all out of my price range.
+Then I read a blog that suggested most of the Olympus Mju range were excellent, even the zooms.
 The lenses were sharp and the auto focus worked very well.
 So I plumped for one I could afford.

-And it really is a great camera, though I have been a little unlucky with mine as you will see below.
+And it really was a great camera, though I have been a little unlucky with mine as you will see below.
 There is loads of information about this range of cameras online.
 Here are some technical details from the Olympus website.
-As you can see it has a fantastic zoom for a point and shoot, combined with the low 2.8f aperture it has a lot of punch.
-The best thing for me is the focus lock.
+As you can see it has a fantastic zoom for a point and shoot, combined with the low f2.8 aperture it has a lot of punch.
+The best thing for me was the focus lock.
 If you look at this terribly processed photo you can see this demonstrated really well, excellent bokeh for a point and shoot.

-There were more of course, but how many ducks do you want to see 🙂
+Of course there were more photos, but how many ducks do you want to see 🙂

-The next outing was to a bar in Tokyo and a Christmas party with a used, expired film I got in a junk bin.
-What I didn’t know was that it was also exposed.
+The next outing for the camera was to a bar in Tokyo and a Christmas party with a used, expired film I got in a junk bin.
+Unfortunately, I didn’t know it was also exposed.
 Someone had taken flower pictures first.
 Bad luck or happy accident?
 Despite the flowers I could see that this camera worked very well.
-And as a nice bonus the 35mm, vintage appeal seemed to make people more comfortable about being filmed.
+And as a nice bonus the 35mm, vintage appeal seemed to make people more comfortable about being photographed.

 Look at my tiny car!
 It looks like the other cars had a baby.

-The next time I used the camera the shop messed up the processing.
-So I changed the colour to black and white, but I couldn’t do much with the flatness.
+The next time I used the camera, the shop messed up the processing.
+So I converted the photos to black and white.

 Bad processing aside, I was very impressed with the close up photo of Hachiko and Professor Ueno.
 This camera actually handled the difficult lighting better than the more expensive digital camera I had with me.